 - RND available for use: At 8:00 a.m.
 EDT on Monday, November 1, 2021, the RND went live.
 Callers and caller agents can now subscribe to and query the database.
 (11/1/21)

 - RND Launch Day Webinar: On Monday, Nov.
-1, 2021 at 2:00 p.m.
-EDT, the FCC will host a webinar at fcc.gov/live to educate callers and caller agents about the RND.
+1, 2021, the FCC hosted a webinar at fcc.gov/live to educate callers and caller agents about the RND.
 Video of the webinar and the slides shown during the event are now available on the event page.
 (10/25/21)

 - The database reaches over 150 million telephone numbers: As of October 17, the database contains over 152 million geographic and toll-free numbers.
 (10/18/21)